charenkumar/nodejs/README.md

 ### Running the demo nodejs app on your machine

-Step 1: Clone to repo
+Step 1: Clone to repository

 ```
 git clone https://github.com/trulymittal/nodejs_dockerfile.git
 ```

-Step 2: cd into the repo
+Step 2: cd into the repository

 ```
 cd nodejs_dockerfile